 Communicating in a relationship is often easier when both partners show positive emotions.
 A positive tone of voice can help conversations flow more smoothly.
 It also allows both partners to feel more comfortable and at ease with one another, especially in difficult conversations.

 Here are a few points to help ensure you use a positive tone of voice when communicating with your partner:

 - In a disagreement, opt for “I” statements rather than ‘you’ statements.
 Express your feelings instead of pointing blame or surfacing your partner’s mistakes.
 You can do this by starting with “When this happens…I feel this….”

 - Your body may tense up when you are stressed, frustrated, or angry.
 Your words and how you say them may come off as you feeling agitated.
 The best thing you can do is to relax.

 - Remember to speak slowly; this will help give your partner time to understand what you’re trying to say.
 Speaking slowly also gives you time to carefully choose your words and make sure you speak with a positive tone of voice.

 5. Say “I love you”

 Many partners only say “I love you” when times are happy in a relationship.
-However, your expression of love for your partner should not be dependent on the situation or atmosphere.
+However, expressing love for your partner should not depend on the situation or atmosphere.

-Each time a partner says, “I love you,” the brain release bonding hormones.
-These bonding hormones can make you and your partner more trusting and amenable, even in times of conflict when both sides are frustrated, angry, or disappointed in the other.
-Knowing that you are loved, even during an argument, makes all the difference.
+Each time a partner says, “I love you,” the brain releases bonding hormones.
+These bonding hormones can make you and your partner more trusting and amenable, even when both sides are frustrated, angry, or disappointed in the other.
+Knowing that you are loved makes all the difference, even during an argument.